 Not only does it outline truth, but it also testifies that the true church which Christ originally established, has been again brought forth and established in our day.

-In 1820, a young farm boy at the age of 14, was called to restore Christ’s church, through means of asking a question in prayer, about a question he had, impromptu of a verse from reading the Holy Bible.
+In 1820, a young farm boy at the age of 14, was called to restore Christ’s church, by means of asking a question through prayer, about which Christian church he should join.
+His prompting to ask, came from a verse in The Holy Bible.

-In answer to his prayer, he had the visitation in a grove of trees near his small home, of Heavenly Father and His Son Jesus Christ.
+While he prayed, in answer to his prayer, he had a visitation in a grove of trees near his small home, of Heavenly Father and His Son Jesus Christ.

 They told him many things, and that he had a work to do.
-Later, and angel sent from God, came by his bedside, and told him about an ancient record, which was written by prophets over the course of about 1,000 years.
-It was covered in a hillside, not a far distance from his homestead.
+Later, an angel sent from God came by his bedside, and told him about an ancient record, which was written by prophets over the course of about 1,000 years on the American continent.
+It was concealed on an upper hillside, not a far distance from his homestead.

-This record was then translated by this young man, by means of heavenly aid into English.
-Eventually, through this young man, the Lord set up and established His church again, calling this young man to be the church’s first prophet and restorer of Christ’s in 1830.
+This record was then translated by this young man, by means of heavenly aid, into English.
+Eventually, through this young man, the Lord set up and established His church again, calling upon this young man to be the church’s first prophet, and restorer of His gospel upon the earth in 1830.

-As part of His church’s restoration, is the priesthood authority restored, which authorizes the use of the saving ordinances, such as baptism and the receiving of the gift of the Holy Ghost, to be wholly pure and valid.
+As part of Christ’s church’s restoration, the priesthood authority was restored, which gives the power and authorizes the use and practices of the saving ordinances, such as baptism and the receiving of the Gift of the Holy Ghost.

-Just as the Lord authorized His servants the prophets and apostles to speak and have it recorded in holy writ through scriptures, today, we hear every 6 months from these inspired prophets, apostles and women leaders, and have their words written and recorded and shared before the world to have use therefrom.
+Just as the Lord authorized His servants the prophets and apostles to speak and have it recorded in holy writ through the scriptures, today, every 6 months we hear from our modern day prophets, apostles and women leaders, who have their words written and shared before the world to have use therefrom.

-The gospel of Jesus Christ is wholly upon the earth today, and is acceptable of Him who is the head thereof, and yes, He will manifest the truth of this work through the Holy Spirit, to anyone who asks in sincere faith.
+The gospel of Jesus Christ is wholly upon the earth today, acceptable of Him who is the head thereof.
+He will manifest the truth of this work to you, as you seek with real intent, and study it out in your heart and mind.
+Anyone who asks in sincere faith can receive an answer from God to know it’s truthfulness.
 Consider this verse from The Book of Mormon:

 3 Behold, I would exhort you that when ye shall read these things (meaning The Book of Mormon), if it be wisdom in God that ye should read them, that ye would remember how merciful the Lord hath been unto the children of men, from the creation of Adam even down until the time that ye shall receive these things, and ponder it in your hearts.